ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 slug: /guides/frameworks/sqlc-declarative
 ---

-[sqlc](https://sqlc.dev/) is a tool that generates type safe idiomatic Go code from SQL queries.
+[sqlc](https://sqlc.dev/) is a tool that generates type-safe idiomatic Go code from SQL queries.
 It's like a transpiler, where you provide the required queries along with the database schema, and sqlc generates code that implements type-safe interfaces for these queries.

-sqlc does not impose any requirements for handling the migrations, while it has [support for basic DDL commands](https://docs.sqlc.dev/en/latest/howto/ddl.html), it's not designed for handling the migration process.
+sqlc does not impose any requirements for handling migrations.
+While it has [support for basic DDL commands](https://docs.sqlc.dev/en/latest/howto/ddl.html), it's not designed for handling the migration process.

 In this guide we will show you how Atlas can be used with sqlc in a declarative way, filling the gaps and providing a complete solution for building applications with sqlc.

-We assume that you already have a project using sqlc, if you are new to sqlc or don't have a project yet, [check the getting started guide](https://docs.sqlc.dev/en/latest/tutorials/getting-started-postgresql.html).
+For this guide we will assume that you already have a project using sqlc.
+If you are new to sqlc or don't have a project yet, [check the getting started guide](https://docs.sqlc.dev/en/latest/tutorials/getting-started-postgresql.html).

 ## Schema

 To generate code, sqlc depends on the database schema and the queries to be generated against it.
-We need both the schema and queries, to ensure sqlc knows what types and queries it needs to generate.
+We need both the schema and queries to ensure sqlc knows what types and queries it needs to generate.

-As your application’s schema evolves, drift between the desired schema and database can cause many issues with sqlc, since the most common time you will detect the errors is during the query execution.
+As your application’s schema evolves, drift between the desired schema and database can cause many issues with sqlc, since the most common time to detect these errors is during query execution.

 In this guide, we will show how sqlc users can utilize Atlas’s declarative schema migration workflow to ensure their database schemas are always in sync with their desired state.